- Contact Center Administrator Guide Introduction

 This optional field allows you to provide a free-text description of the disposition.

 By default, dispositions that you define will be made available to agents for selection during interaction handling.
 If you do not want the given disposition to be shown to agents (e.g., you intend to use this disposition in scenarios only), unselect the Agent can select checkbox.
 Note that dispositions unavailable to agents appear in the disposition list in italic.

-- Failure (completes record) for dispositions indicating unsuccessful interaction processing without subsequent attempts (e.g., the customer has rejected the offer); this type is available for voice services only
+Failure is for dispositions indicating unsuccessful interaction processing without subsequent attempts (e.g., the customer has rejected the offer); this type is available for voice services only.

-- Do not Call (completes record) for dispositions indicating that the customer has requested not to be contacted again for the given reason; this type is available for voice services only
+Do not Call is for dispositions indicating that the customer has requested not to be contacted again for the given reason; this type is available for voice services only.

-- Continue for dispositions indicating unsuccessful interaction processing with possible subsequent attempts (e.g., the customer has asked to be called again at another time) or expected continued processing of an email case; by default, any new disposition of this type is associated with action Reschedule (24h); for more information, see section Outbound - Dial Rules
+Continue is for dispositions indicating unsuccessful interaction processing with possible subsequent attempts (e.g., the customer has asked to be called again at another time) or expected continued processing of a case; by default, any new disposition of this type is associated with action Reschedule (24h); for more information, see section Outbound - Dial Rules.

 For services that comprise different types of interactions (inbound, outbound, preview records), you can also specify if the disposition you define for one interaction type shall be available for interactions of other types within the same service.
 Select such desired additional interaction types via the Scope option.